tc39/proposal-structs/ATTACHING-BEHAVIOR.md

 ## Communication channel

 Since the registry key is source location, the key is unforgeable.
 If on layout mismatch, the chosen behavior is to do nothing, then this is not an observable communication channel.
-If instead the chosen behavior is to throw, then to exploit the registry as a communication channel requires being able to modify source text and triggering re-evaluations of said source text, which seems... unlikely?
+If instead the chosen behavior is to throw, then to exploit the registry as a communication channel requires being able to modify source text and triggering re-evaluations of said source text, which seems unlikely.

 ## Should this be the default?